cs50nestm/cs50labs/syntax/README.md

 • Finally, `i++` is an expression in C that adds 1 to the value of `i`.
 Then, the for loop will check `i < 50`, and repeat this process until the Boolean expression is no longer true.

 {% endspoiler %}

+Now it's your turn to try out decoding some syntax in C!

+Take a look at the program on the right.
+There are several syntactical errors in it.
+See if you can edit the code to correct the errors.
+Look carefully at all the details in the example above for reference.

 {% next %}